SEIFSA CEO Kaizer Nyatsumba’s speech as he presents Company of the Year Award to Voith Turbo at 2015 SEIFSA Awards for Excellence

 Before I proceed to present Voith Turbo with its richly-deserved 2015 Company of the Year Award, I would like to take a few minutes to talk generally about the SEIFSA Awards for Excellence, by way of context.
-At a time when the world has become so intricately intertwined in every conceivable way and when globalization and technological innovation are galloping at a frightening and previously unforeseeable pace, innovation remains one of the few possible enduring sources of sustainability, let alone competitive advantage.
+At a time when the world has become so intricately intertwined in every conceivable way and when globalisation and technological innovation are galloping at a frightening and previously unforeseeable pace, innovation remains one of the few possible enduring sources of sustainability, let alone competitive advantage.

 We experience phenomenal changes almost on a daily basis.
 Some of you will no doubt relate to how few of us are able to take full advantage of the technological advancement in our mobile phones, cars and other high-tech products or gadgets, and how often we have to turn to our children for assistance to navigate such innovations.

 In their book, No Ordinary Disruption: The Four Global Forces Breaking All The Trends, McKinsey Global Institute Directors Richard Dobbs, James Manyika and Jonathan Woetzel warn about “four forces colliding and transforming the global economy: the rise of emerging markets, the accelerating impact of technology on the natural forces of market competition, an aging world population, and accelerating flows of trade, capital and people.”
 They stress that any business or country hoping to remain in business or competitive simply has no choice but to understand, embrace and anticipate these powerful forces and to move either in tandem with or, whenever possible, ahead of them.